SimonEnsemble/PorousMaterials.jl/README.md

 ### Grand-canonical Monte Carlo simulations

-Simulate the adsorption isotherm of CO2 in ZIF-71 at 298 K from 0 to 1 bar using the Dreiding force field:
+Simulate the adsorption of CO<sub>2</sub> in ZIF-71 at 298 K at 1 bar using the Dreiding force field:

 ```julia
 using PorousMaterials